What is Global Adjustment?

 - As of January 1, 2017, Class B customers with an average peak demand of above 1 MW and up to and including 5 MW can opt to be charged as a Class A customer under the Industrial Conservation Initiative.
 Learn more at Global Adjustment Class A Eligibility.

 - In April 2017, the ICI threshold was further reduced from 1 MW to 500 kW to make Ontario consumers/market participants in targeted manufacturing and industrial sectors, including greenhouses, (i.e., with NAICS codes commencing with the digits "31", "32", "33" or “1114”) with an average monthly peak demand of greater than 500 kW and less than 1 MW eligible to opt-in to the ICI.
 See Ontario Regulation 429/04.

-Note: The Ontario Government is implementing an Industrial Conservation Initiative (ICI) peak hiatus for ICI participants to allow industrial and commercial businesses to focus on recovering from the impacts of COVID-19.
-Class A customers will not need to anticipate and reduce their electricity demand during peak hours as they return to full levels of operation.
-Class A customers will maintain their peak demand factor from the 2019-20 period to determine their global adjustment charges in 2021-22.
+Note: The Ontario Government has introduced an Industrial Conservation Initiative (ICI) peak hiatus for ICI participants to allow industrial and commercial businesses to focus on recovering from the impacts of COVID-19.
+Class A customers do not need to anticipate and reduce their electricity demand during peak hours in 2020-2021 as they work to return to full levels of operation.
+Instead, Class A customers will have their peak demand factor from the 2019-2020 period used to determine their global adjustment charges in 2021-2022.
 For additional information, refer to the Ministry’s news release.

 The peak hiatus applies to Class A customers participating in ICI for the 2020-2021 period (i.e., July 1, 2020 – June 30, 2021).
 Accordingly, any Class B customer wishing to enter ICI in the 2021-2022 period would have their peak demand factor assessed based on their demand in peak hours during 2020-2021 (i.e., May 1, 2020 – April 30, 2021).